inclucive-dev1/xlrdinc/README.md

 *   Ksenia Marasanova: sample Macintosh and non-Latin1 files, alpha testing
 *   Backporting to Python 2.1 was partially funded by Journyx - provider of timesheet and project accounting solutions (http://journyx.com/).
 *   Provision of formatting information in version 0.6.1 was funded by Simplistix Ltd (http://www.simplistix.co.uk/)

+---

+# Help Us In Open-Source?

+Please help us by alerting us to any related slow projects we should be forking actively.

+We are an atypical Singaporean company with a very large pool of engineers we trained for cutting-edge software work.
+(Singaporean culture completely eschews technical skills in favor of supervisory/managerial jobs; we would argue "non-job" instead.)
+Our founders are linguists, which was how we trained (and were trained by, believe it or not) non-English engineers in East Asian regions.

+Owing to our rapidly expanding knowledge bases (in multiple human languages), we have a cost-efficiency of "*third-world prices for Silicon Valley quality*" (with all due respect to the world's engineers for that "*Silicon Valley*" pop culture reference).
+We're cost-efficient; we don't run sweatshops.

+We will put in substantial engineering effort to maintain and refine any abandoned (and useful) open-source projects, transparently and competently.

+# Our Background, Our Gaps

+Our main aim is to stem the relentless hacking of our Singaporean systems by weaning from our reliance on outsource vendors (who often are backed by foreign actors with a myriad of unanticipated intents).
+Our IT expenditure is skyrocketing as we purchase product after product, only to come back and find those products misconfigured by unskilled managers (who hired unskilled engineers).

+We have a background in being outsourced vendors ourselves.
+We are the outsourced R&D arm for several technologically active countries.
+We are also desperately looking to learn how we can outsource safely.
+We do admit we had warped our Business Process Outsourcing (BPO) into Business Responsibility Outsourcing over decades.

+Talent retention is also something we are dying to learn.
+We are having problems motivating our students to learn engineering skills (newly minted engineers spend office hours reading books on "*How to be a good CEO*").
+Those who do learn competently get enticed to foreign countries.
+We're literally being hollowed out of technological capabilities.

+Help us.
+And we will help you in return.